apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

     Epoch 1, loss 0.5741 <!--notebook-skip-line-->
     Epoch 2, loss 0.3229 <!--notebook-skip-line-->

-You can load the saved model, by using ```load_parameters``` API in Gluon.
-For more details refer to the [Loading model parameters from file tutorial](http://mxnet.incubator.apache.org/versions/master/tutorials/gluon/save_load_params.html#saving-model-parameters-to-file)
+You can load the saved model, by using the `load_parameters` API in Gluon.
+For more details refer to the [Loading model parameters from file tutorial](save_load_params.html#saving-model-parameters-to-file)

 ```python